prashanth-volvocars/gitlab-docs/README.md

 <%= @items['/path/to/assets/file.*'].path %>
 ```

-Nanoc will then build and render those links correctly according with what's
+Nanoc then builds and renders those links correctly according with what's
 defined in [`Rules`](/Rules).

 ## Linking to source files